webrcade/webrcade-docs/docs/platforms/osx/gamepads.md

 To connect the controller to a macOS system via Bluetooth perform the following steps:

 * On your Mac, choose the `Apple` menu :material-apple: > `System Preferences...`, then click `Bluetooth`.
+* To enter pairing mode on the controller:
     * While pressing and holding the `A` button press and hold the `Start` button to turn on the controller.
     * Press and hold the `Select` button for 3 seconds to enter pairing mode (the LED should rapidly blink).
 * The controller should appear under `Devices` in the `Bluetooth` dialog as show in the image below.
 * The device should have a name similar to, `"DUALSHOCK 4 Wireless Controller"`.
 * Press the `Connect` button to the right of the device name to establish a connection from the controller to the Mac.